-Reflect on the amazing school year with End-of-Year Reflections Task Cards.
+Reflect on the amazing school year with End-of-Year Reflection Task Cards.

-As you wrap up the school year, these task cards will help your students reflect on the many events they experienced throughout the year.
+As you wrap up the school year, these task cards featuring self-reflection questions will help your students reflect on the many events they experienced throughout the year.

-The 24 cards include thoughtful questions that students will respond to in writing or in a small group discussion.
-Each question includes space for students to explain their reasoning, making it easy to see what they learned and think about how much progress they made.
+The 24 cards include thoughtful reflection questions that students will respond to in writing or a small group discussion.
+Each question includes space for students to explain their reasoning, making it easy to see what they learned and how they feel about their yearly progress.

 - What are you most proud of this year?
 Why?